The Regional Wireless Cooperative

 to all local, county, state, federal and tribal governmental

-districts located in the Phoenix metropolitan region.
+districts, and government agencies located in the Phoenix metropolitan region.
 Governance

 establishes a Board of Directors consisting of one executive